Office of Institutional Effectiveness and Planning

 Carter School for Peace and Conflict Resolution Mara Schoeny

-College of Education and Human Development Debra Sprague
+College of Education and Human Development (vacant)

 College of Engineering and Computing Kenneth Strazzeri